lorin/alloy-consistency-models/README.md

 ## Repeatable reads

-Here's how the authors *repeatable reads*, from Section 3, p61:
+Here's how the authors define *repeatable reads*, from Section 3, p61:

 >  if a transaction reads an object twice without writing to it in-between, it will read the same value in both cases.